 The way to avoid seeing the error (and to avoid users experiencing a broken link in the output) is to apply a condition tag (e.g., "OnlineOnly") to the hyperlink and select the option in the dialog to unbind the link.
 If you then exclude that condition tag from your print target, you will still see the hyperlink text in the PDF, but the link will be removed.
 Therefore, you will no longer receive an error and the link will not be broken.

-8. Click OK.
+- 8. Click OK. - 9.
+Click to save your work.